alenyeh1014/FinancialAnalytics-Backtesting/README.md

 ### Project Objective

-* The purpose of this project is to know how to apply A/B testing and Machine Learning methodology in order to understand which version is more popular for users and also uncover the relations between each variable.
+* The purpose of this project is to apply backtesting with Simple Moving Average (SMA) trading strategy in order to understand  the performance of a strategy or model if it had been employed during a past period.

 ### Methods Used

-* Inferential Statistics
-* Data Visualization
-* Calculated Probability
-* A/B Testing
-* Machine Learning

-### Model Used
+* Simple moving average crossing (SMA):
+  -  Simple Moving Average (SMA) is an arithmetic moving average calculated by adding the closing price of the security for a number of time periods and then dividing this total by the number of time periods.
+Most traders watch for short-term averages to cross above longer-term averages to signal the beginning of an uptrend.
+Short-term averages can act as levels of support when the price experiences a pullback.

 ### Technologies and Packaged Used